teguhfv/teguhfv.github.io/about/index.md

 * Git

 ## Experience
-I was living in 5 Towns(Semarang, Bandung, Temanggung, Yogyakarta, Bali).
+I was living in 5 Towns (Semarang, Bandung, Temanggung, Yogyakarta, Bali).
 Some experiences some stories.

-#### Mitra-it Bali || Web Developer (2015 - present)
+#### Mitra-it Bali (current)
+##### Web Developer (2015 - present)
-From internship become team member in July 2015, i have made some project for Mitra-it client made by Laravel framework, Jquery and mysql and my jobdesk is :
+From internship become team member in July 2015, i have creating some project for Mitra-it client made by Laravel framework, Jquery, mysql.
+And my jobdesk is :
 - Requirements Analysis
 - Database Analysis
 - Development